ACIS Logo Hume Foundation Fellowship

 Paul Arthur, Emeritus Professor of Peace Studies, and Hume Foundation Board member

-Application materials include a 2-3 page application letter (with a description of the research project and a statement of purpose), a CV, and two letters of recommendation.
+Application materials include a 2-3 page application letter (with a description of the research project and a statement of purpose), a CV, and one letter of recommendation.
 Materials should be uploaded as Word documents or PDFs via the submission portals below.
 (Letters of recommendations should be submitted separately by the recommenders here).